-How to Teach Yoga Online
+How to Set Up Your Devices to Teach Yoga Online

 I’ve taught over 3,000 classes online including 200 hour online yoga teacher training courses.
 Here’s my go-to setup for filming.